 Yes.
 The Still Water Mindfulness Practice Center is a federally recognized (501-c3) non-profit religious organization, incorporated in the state of Maryland.
 Donations are tax exempt to the fullest extent allowed by law.
 Each February, for tax purposes, Still Water MPC sends an acknowledgment letter to each person or family who has contributed a total of $100 of more in donations the previous year.

 Can I contribute by mail?

 Still Water MPC

 P.O.
 Box 11360

 Can I donate appreciated stock?

 Yes.
 For some people the donation of appreciated stock or transfers from a retirement account are the most tax efficient way to make a contribution to Still Water.
-If you would like to explore this possibility, please contact Still Water MPC at (301) 270 8353 or Info@StillWaterMPC.org or call (240) 285-9516.
+If you would like to explore this possibility, please email Still Water MPC at Info@StillWaterMPC.org or call (240) 285-9516.

 Shopping at Amazon?

 When you purchase items through Smile.Amazon.com, a small percentage of the purchase price of eligible products is donated to Still Water.
 For more information, please go to our Amazon Link Page.

 Thank you so much.
 On behalf of the community, the Still Water Working Group thanks you for your practice and your support.